joao-faust/image-generator/README.md

 # Image Generator

 Image generator is an API that provides an easy way to generate images.
-It's really useful when you need to display images on your website or something like that, but you don't have the images yet.
+It's really useful when you need to display images on your website, but you don't have the images yet.

 ## Example